vbanai/ML-Technics-in-Retail/README.md

 out A/B testing among the promotion campaigns to see which is the best option.
 Here the key value I am  <br/>
 performing the AB test is continous. <br/>
 <br/>
 The second AB test is carried out on descrete value.
-Task is to check two different WEBDESIGN, where I test  <br/>
+Task is to check TWO DIFFERENT WEBDESIGNS, where I test  <br/>
 a banner with green button or red button.
 The metric will be the click -through rate, showing how many  <br/>
 people clicked on the banner with red button and how many people clicked on the banner with green button.  <br/>
 Both banners take to the same  webpage.
 By means of the A/B test we can decide which button is more effective <br/>